Skip to content

 When was Charles Baudelaire born and when did he die?

 Charles Baudelaire was born on the 9th of April 1821 and died on the 31st of August 1867.
-He was 46 years old at the time of his death.
+He passed away in Paris after suffering a massive stroke in 1866 that left him paralyzed.

-How did Charles Baudelaire influence the French reception of Edgar Allan Poe?
+How did Charles Baudelaire influence the Symbolist movement through Edgar Allan Poe?